UK: 34 Evangelicals Received into Orthodox Church

 The group, who previously belonged to the same evangelical church in Halifax, were received into the Antiochian Archdiocese.

-Metropolitan Silouan of the British Isles and Ireland presided over the Baptisms and Chrismations, with clergy from St Aidan’s and St Constantine’s assisting.
-The new St Hilda’s parish celebrated its first Divine Liturgy on August 17, supported by Orthodox faithful.
-Metropolitan Silouan urged Deacon Caedmon to serve both God and the unified Orthodox family.
+Met.
+Silouan of the British Isles and Ireland presided over the Baptisms and Chrismations, with clergy from St. Aidan’s and St. Constantine’s assisting.
+The new St. Hilda’s parish celebrated its first Divine Liturgy on August 17, supported by Orthodox faithful.
+Met.
+Silouan urged Dcn.
+Caedmon to serve both God and the unified Orthodox family.